ANTONIO CALDARA – Sinfonia No.3 in F Minor ‘La morte d’Abel’

 The Stabat Mater is a 13th-century sequence used regularly for personal and communal devotions from the time of its creation.
-The text had been used by composers such as Palestrina, Lassus and Haydn, but the outstanding setting of the verses was considered at that time to be the one that Pergolesi made in 1736.
+The text has been used by composers such as Palestrina, Lassus and Haydn, but perhaps the most well known setting is Pergolesi’s from 1736.
 It is an unashamedly theatrical work.

 Katherine Watson soprano